triggermesh/docs/docs/targets/slack.md

-# Event target for Slack
+# Event Target for Slack

 This event target receives [CloudEvents][ce] over HTTP and sends them to Slack using the  [Slack Web API][slack-web-api].